 School and Group Visits, Regular Activities, Orchard, Visitor Center, Collections, Displays, Educational Programs, Exhibitions, Vegetable Plots, Gardens, Special Events, Shops, Tourist Place, Poetry Events, Garden, Children's Play Area, Tearoom, Writing Classes & Wooded Picnic

-Richard Jefferies Museum consists of a thatched cottage of the seventeenth century purchased in 1800 by the Jefferies family.
+Richard Jefferies Museum consists of a thatched cottage of the 17th century purchased in 1800 by the Jefferies family.
 It is owned and managed by the Swindon Borough Council and the Richard Jefferies Museum Trust.
-You can enjoy tearoom and beautiful gardens with a nature trail, wooded picnic area, orchard, vegetable plots and a thousand places for kids to run around and hide.
+You can enjoy the tearoom and beautiful gardens with a nature trail, wooded picnic area, orchard, vegetable plots, and a thousand places for kids to run around and hide.
 The museum holds regular family events, as well as writing classes, poetry events, and local people's opportunities to come and get involved.